turian/audio-discrimination-crowdsource/README.md

 This command will use the Fly builder to build the Docker image , push it to the container registery and use it to deploy your application.

 Everything looks great.
 Make sure the app works by opening browser:
   - Run `fly open`
+  # this will open the app in browser with it's host name

 Usefull Fly commands